Voxelers/mcthings/README.md

 A Thing is a built based on blocks: [Pyramid](mcthings/pyramid.py), [River](mcthings/river.py), [House](mcthings/house.py), [Fence](mcthings/fence.py)
 and may others.
 All the Things share the [Thing API](mcthings/thing.py).
+A Thing can be [decorated](https://twitter.com/acstw/status/1265510248892239873) using existing decorators like [LightDecorator](mcthings/decorators/light_decorator.py) or you can create your own one.
+A [decorated house](https://github.com/juntosdesdecasa/mcthings_extra/blob/develop/tests/test_entity.py#L40).

 There is also a repository for experimental, incubating or with extra dependencies Things at [McThings Extra](https://github.com/juntosdesdecasa/mcthings_extra).